syrianarchive/syrianarchive-investigations/investigations/Daraa-2018.md

 ![](/assets/investigations/Daraa2018/image47.jpeg)

-Although included and established as a de-escalation zone, Syrian government forces launched a military campaign against the eastern countryside of Daraa, which included an attack on vital centers near Busra al-Harir.
+Although included and established as a zone with little to no hostility, Eastern Daraa faced a military campaign by Russian and Syrian government forces Syrian government forces, which included an attack on vital centers in Busra al-Harir and Al Musayfirah.

 ## Background (CONTINUE EDITING HERE)
-The town of [Busra al-Harir is located 90 km southeast of the capital, Damascus](https://www.google.com/url?q=https://goo.gl/maps/VQz9XEU6qSS2&sa=D&ust=1540401260470000), and considered strategically important for its proximity to the international highway.
+The town of [Busra al-Harir is located 90 km southeast of the capital, Damascus](https://www.google.com/url?q=https://goo.gl/maps/VQz9XEU6qSS2&sa=D&ust=1540401260470000), and is considered strategically important because of its proximity to the M5, a highway which runs from Jordan through Damascus and Homs to Aleppo.

 ![](/assets/investigations/Daraa2018/image43.jpg)

 ![](/assets/investigations/Daraa2018/image42.jpg)

-On June 24, 2018, at 14:16 pm, a pro-Syrian government network published a map of control and influence [showing the strategic location of Busra al-Harir town](https://www.google.com/url?q=https://www.facebook.com/Manqolmain/photos/a.139275016166461/1777805855646694/?type%3D3%26theater&sa=D&ust=1540401260472000) for the armed opposition forces.
+Although only as an estimation, [LiveUAMap](https://syria.liveuamap.com/en/time/23.06.2018), an interactive mapping tool which shows major events and areas of control in Syria, reveals the mounting fight for Busra Al Harir as the town stood sandwiched between government forces just days before the attack.
+[Posts](https://www.google.com/url?q=https://www.facebook.com/Manqolmain/photos/a.139275016166461/1777805855646694/?type%3D3%26theater&sa=D&ust=1540401260472000) from pro-Syrian government networks on June 24 show the strategic importance of the town and indicate an approaching fight to overtake it.

 ![](/assets/investigations/Daraa2018/image23.png)

+The fight for Busra Al Harir took place on June 24 with posts, videos, and images reporting in the morning of the Syrian government army and its accompanying militias sheling Busra Al Harir.
+At 10:01, [Radio Sham FM](https://www.google.com/url?q=https://www.facebook.com/radioshamfm/posts/1676073642445923&sa=D&ust=1540401260475000) posted an alert of the entry of governments forces into the town.
+A [video](https://www.google.com/url?q=https://www.facebook.com/permalink.php?story_fbid%3D268311490394968%26id%3D221590625067055&sa=D&ust=1540401260476000) posted by a pro-Syrian government page at 09:19 allegedly shows the early shelling of the town.
+An additional [video](https://www.google.com/url?q=https://www.facebook.com/permalink.php?story_fbid%3D268311490394968%26id%3D221590625067055&sa=D&ust=1540401260476000) posted by a pro-government Facebook account at 12:36 allegedly shows the bombing of Busra Al Harir by warplanes.
+A [post](https://www.google.com/url?q=https://www.facebook.com/Syrian.watchers/posts/274286033118467&sa=D&ust=1540401260479000) by the Facebook page SyrianWatchers confirmed airstrikes by Russian warplanes on the town supporting Syrian government troops and its accompanying militias.

 Several news networks reported [shelling of Busra al-Harir town by warplanes](https://www.google.com/url?q=https://www.facebook.com/SyriaNewsKit/posts/2091692427715370&sa=D&ust=1540401260472000), as well as [dropping barrel bombs on the town by regime helicopters](https://www.google.com/url?q=https://www.facebook.com/SyriaNewsKit/posts/2091692604382019&sa=D&ust=1540401260473000) on the morning of June 24.